 Swimming

-Swimming involves both strength training and cardio activity, and is a low-impact all body workout.
+Swimming involves both strength training and cardio activity, and is a low-impact all-body workout.
 It's a good way to stay fit through a cycling injury and can take you through recovery from a recent hard ride as you are supported by water, which means there is zero impact on your body.

 It helps cyclists as it aids in the build of a strong core and lengthens hip flexors – both essential in cycling.
 It also elevates your breathing capacity, in addition to increasing your range of motion.